Ace of Cactus Range: Production

 In early April 1924 it was announced that Los Angeles distributor R.D.
 Lewis had acquired the distribution rights to the film, after he moved there from Oklahoma City.
 It was part of a six-picture deal of Art Mix films, which included Rider of Mystery Ranch and South of Santa Fe.

+Preservation

+A 16 mm print of the film is held by George Eastman Museum.